Panfilo Lacson: Senate of the Philippines (2016–2022)

-But Lacson went after abusive law enforcers, including some rogue cops who took advantage of the government's anti-drug war.
+However, Lacson went after abusive law enforcers, including some rogue cops who took advantage of the government's anti-drug war.
 At a Senate hearing on January 28, 2017, Lacson showed a video of police officers in civilian clothing, appearing to plant evidence in an anti-drug operation – to stress his call for internal cleansing in the PNP.

 In the 18th Congress, Lacson filed Senate Bill 23, the Budget Reform for Village Empowerment Act of 2016.
 The bill seeks to give local government units an active role in nation building by providing them with funding for development projects.

 Lacson re-filed in the 18th Congress his bills on anti-terrorism (Senate Bill 21) and anti-wiretapping (Senate Bill 22).
 Of the two, the Anti-Terrorism bill became part of the Anti-Terrorism Act of 2020, signed into law by President Rodrigo Duterte on July 3, 2020.
 Other bills Lacson re-filed included: